mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 For example, a cloud storage function might be implemented using a distributed consensus protocol, assuring that the failure of any single node will not affect the system's operation or availability.
 In that sense, it is technically decentralized.
 However, if it is operated by a single legal entity, that brings the aspect of economic and latent political centralization, especially if there are few other options available, or if there is friction against choosing other options.

 Another example is the Web, which was envisioned and widely held to be a decentralizing force in its early life.
-Its inherent platform centralization only became apparent when large sites successfully leveraged network effects for dominance of social networking, marketplaces, and similar functions.
+Its potential for centralization only became apparent when large sites successfully leveraged network effects for dominance of social networking, marketplaces, and similar functions.

 Second, different parties might have good-faith differences on what "sufficiently decentralized" means based upon their beliefs, perceptions and goals.
 Just as centralization is a continuum, so is decentralization, and not everyone agrees one what the "right" level or type is, how to weigh different forms of centralization against each other, or how to weigh potential centralization against other architectural goals (such as security or privacy).